vlashchanka/json-lint-d-ts/README.md

 ### Generation

-It is possible to generate typescript files automatically for existing jsons ([quicktype](https://github.com/quicktype/quicktype) is used under the hood).
+It is possible to generate typescript files automatically for existing jsons:

 ```typescript
 const name = "LintRule";